nickrabbott/Nessus-Exporter/README.md

 # Nessus Exporter

-Nessus Exporter is a automation tool in Python that automates the export of [Nessus Vulnerability Scans](https://www.tenable.com/) to be imported into an Analytics Platform.
-Currently, this works with [Elastic Search](https://www.elastic.co/), but I intend to extend the functionality with [MongoDB](https://www.mongodb.com/) as I've done in another one of my repos: [MongoNessus](https://github.com/nickrabbott/mongonessus).
+Nessus Exporter is an automation tool in Python that automates the export of [Nessus Vulnerability Scans](https://www.tenable.com/) to be imported into an Analytics Platform.
+Currently, this works with [Elastic Search](https://www.elastic.co/) and [MongoDB Atlas](https://www.mongodb.com/atlas/database), but I may extend functionality with other NoSQL platforms such as [Splunk](https://www.splunk.com/) or [DynamoDB](https://aws.amazon.com/dynamodb/).

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages.